MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/activity-reports/yammer-activity-report.md

 description: "Get the Yammer Activity report and know more about the number of users using Yammer to post, like, or read a message."
 ---

-# Office 365 Reports in the admin center - Yammer activity report
+# Reports in the admin center - Yammer activity report

 As Microsoft 365 admin, the **Reports** dashboard shows you data on the usage of the products within your organization.
 Check out [activity reports in the admin center](activity-reports.md).
 With the **Yammer Activity report**, you can understand the level of engagement of your organization with Yammer by looking at the number of unique users using Yammer to post, like or read a message and the amount of activity generated across the organization.